fschrader1992/pyIris/README.md

     -S/--subject            Path to file with subject.
     -b/--bitdepth           Bit depth of one color of the current monitor (e.g. 8 or 10).
                             Default is 10bit.
-    -c/--chromaticity       Chromaticity (contrast) for colorcircle, maximum 0.36.
+    -c/--saturation         Saturation (contrast) for colorcircle, maximum 0.36.
 Default is 0.12.
     -g/--graylevel          Gray level [0-1].
 Default is 0.66.
     -s/--sscale             Scaling for S-cone values for better viewing.
 Default is 2.6.
     -d/--directory          Directory the calibration file should be stored in.
 If no filename is